Likoma District

 Likoma District is the least populous district of Malawi, which consists of two separate exclaves of Malawi situated within Mozambican waters in Lake Malawi (also known in Tanzania as Lake Nyasa and in surrounding Mozambique as Lago Niassa).
 It consists of two main islands, Likoma and Chizumulu.
 It is a district in the Northern Region of Malawi.
 The capital is Likoma.
+The district covers an area of 20 km², and has a population of 14,527.

 History

 Whereas Portuguese missionaries colonized the interior of Angola and Mozambique in the 19th century, Anglican missionaries colonized Malawi, including the islands in Lake Malawi.

 In 1954, an agreement was made to make the middle of Lake Malawi the border between Malawi and neighboring Mozambique; however, Likoma and Chizumulu islands were kept as part of Malawi.

 Demographics

 At the time of the 2018 Census of Malawi, the distribution of the population of Likoma District by ethnic group was as follows: